-Other represents severance paid to retirees, retiree gifts and vacation payout paid in conjunction with retirement.
-Other also includes Christmas bonuses, service awards, and employer match on a defined contribution plan available to all employees.
+Other represents Christmas bonuses, service awards, and employer match on a defined contribution plan available to all employees.

 In addition to base salary, senior officers can earn additional compensation under either an annual bonus or an incentive plan, which relates to the overall business performance and the individual's rating.
 These plans are designed to motivate employees to exceed financial and credit quality performance targets approved by the Board of Directors.
 These targets typically include return on assets, credit quality, credit administration, new loan volume, nonaccrual loan volume, cost of operations, permanent capital and other key ratios.
 Bonus payments are paid in the first quarter of each year based on the performance of January 1 through December 31 of the previous year.